 A shallow reef can be found just off the shoreline at Freedom Beach Koh Tao with an abundance of corals and schools of fish which is known to be one of the best Koh Tao snorkeling spots!

 Freedom Beach is one of the smaller Koh Tao beaches but the beauty and scenic vibes make up for its size.
-Freedom Beach is a must-see location on your list of things to do in Koh Tao!
 This fine white sandy beach is tucked away under a shady palm tree and mangrove jungle with some of the clearest, bluest water on the island.

 Full blog post: Freedom Beach Koh Tao

-Freedom Beach – Things to do in Koh Tao
+Freedom Beach – Things to do on Koh Tao

 #4 SHARK BAY

-Next on this list of epic things to do in Koh Tao is Shark Bay, also known by the local name Thian Og Bay, which is rated one of the best Koh Tao snorkeling spots on the island.
+Next on this list of Koh Tao things to do is Shark Bay (also known by the local name Thian Og Bay) which is rated one of the best snorkeling spots on the island.
 Shark Bay Koh Tao aptly gets its name from the frequent blacktip reef sharks that enter the bay.

-Shark Bay Koh Tao is a 15-minute drive from Sairee Beach.
+Shark Bay is a 15-minute drive from Sairee Beach.
 Shark Bay can be accessed through the Haad Tien Beach Resort.
-Park out the front of the resort and then follow the signs pointing the way to Shark Beach Koh Tao.
+Park out the front of the resort and then follow the signs pointing the way to the beach.

 WHAT TO EXPECT AT SHARK BAY

-There is lots of exploring to do at Shark Bay Koh Tao and you MUST go snorkeling to try your luck at spotting a blacktip reef shark.
+There is lots of exploring to do at Shark Bay and you MUST go snorkeling to try your luck at spotting a blacktip reef shark.
 The sharks are harmless so you don’t have to worry about being bitten, just be sure to give them their space to move around.
-Also, keep a sharp eye for some green sea turtles that frequently get around Shark Bay!
+Also, keep a sharp eye for some green sea turtles that frequent the bay!

-Unfortunately, I didn’t encounter any blacktip reef sharks at Shark Bay Koh Tao but I was lucky to swim with a turtle that I spotted cruising around!
+Unfortunately, I didn’t encounter any blacktip reef sharks at Shark Bay but I was lucky to swim with a turtle that I spotted cruising around.

 If you don’t have your own snorkel gear, you can rent a set from the resort or the restaurant down on the beach.

-Also, I highly recommend renting a kayak or taking a local boat out to Shark Island to explore the outer reefs, which is one of the top things to do in Koh Tao.
+Also, I highly recommend renting a kayak or taking a local boat out to Shark Island to explore the outer reefs.

-There is an abundance of colorful corals and schools of friendly fish circling around under the water here at Shark Bay Koh Tao, so if you have a GoPro camera be sure to take it with you.
+There is an abundance of colorful corals and schools of friendly fish circling around under the water, so if you have a GoPro camera be sure to take it with you.

 Full blog post: Shark Bay Koh Tao